-Challenge yourself to email 45 people over the course of 45 days.
+Challenge yourself to contact 30 people over the course of 30 days.

-Let’s say, for example, that I’m a financial planner, and I want to find some new clients.
+Let’s say, for example, I’m a financial planner, and I want to find some new clients.
 I’m going to write to my friend Isiah.
-My email could sound something like this:
+My email could be something like this:

 Happy New Year!
 I hope you’re healthy and doing well.
-I heard a rumor that you moved to Chicago and bought a house?
+I heard a rumor you moved to Chicago and bought a house.
 That’s wonderful news!
 Please send me a photo of your new place and give me an update on how you’re doing these days.

 I’m writing today with some happy news: this year marks my 3rd year of being self-employed.
 My business-iversary is March 1.

 – And (my favorite) I’m offering a 30-day course that combines yoga, meditation, and mindset work with financial education.
 I teach you how to feel way less stressed about money, earn more, save more, and spend more intentionally.
 One client said, “I feel like this course helped me release 40 years of money stress.
 I feel 10,000 pounds lighter.”

 If any of those services sound like something you need, you can go to my website to book an appointment or to enroll in the course.
 I’ll put links down below.
 Thank you.